This post may contain affiliate links. Please see my disclosure policy.

 Pie Dough – My go-to pie crust recipe is an all-butter pastry that comes together in less than 5 minutes in the food processor.
-You can make the pie dough up to 2 days in advance, and I always recommend making the dough ahead to give it time to chill for at least 1 hour before rolling out.
+Make the pie dough up to 2 days in advance.
+I recommend making the dough ahead to give it time to chill for at least 1 hour before rolling out.

-Caramel sauce – Make one batch of homemade salted caramel sauce.
-You’ll use 1/4 cup caramel sauce in the pie filling, and use the remainder of the caramel to serve with the pie.
+Caramel sauce – Make one batch of easy, foolproof homemade caramel sauce.
+You’ll use 1/4 cup caramel sauce in the pie filling, and the remainder of the caramel to serve with the pie.

 Apples – Whenever I bake with apples, I like to use a mix of varieties for the best flavor.
-In this pie, I recommend using sweet apples like Fuji and Golden Delicious, paired with tart Granny Smith apples for balance.
+I recommend using sweet apple varieties like Fuji and Golden Delicious, paired with tart apples like Granny Smith.

 Filling – To ensure that the filling sets up nicely and isn’t overly juicy or underbaked, pre-cooking the apples is a must.
 This added step takes about 5 minutes and is the secret to a perfect apple pie.